 There is no single academic major or background we prefer over another—if you share our passion and are committed to developing your skills while gaining valuable experience, we want to hear from you!

-All fellowship positions are physically located in Washington, D.C. at the Partnership’s office.
-There are no current opportunities for fellows to work remotely.
-Applicants must be willing to relocate to Washington, D.C. for the duration of the term.
-Please note that the Partnership does not provide housing or relocation assistance for fellows.
+All internship positions are physically located in Washington, DC at the Partnership’s office.
+There are no current opportunities for interns to work remotely.
+Applicants must be willing to relocate to Washington, DC for the duration of the term.
+Please note that the Partnership does not provide housing or relocation assistance for interns.

 The applicant review and selection process depends on the number of applicants, though we strive to conduct interviews (including phone and video interviews) and have offers extended within a month after the application deadline.
 Applicants are encouraged to apply early, as we do review resumes on a rolling basis and reserve the right to fill positions before the application deadline.

-* Please note that the exact start and end dates of fellowships may vary depending upon a team’s needs and an applicant’s availability within the given terms.
+* Please note that the exact start and end dates of internships may vary depending upon a team’s needs and an applicant’s availability within the given terms.
 We will work with individuals based on academic or work-related reasons.

-The Communications fellows are integral members of the Communications team and assist with writing, editing and brainstorming new ideas.
-These fellows generate the Partnership's daily electronic newsletter, help the team plan and execute events from start to finish, including the Partnership's annual Samuel J. Heyman Service to America Medals, manage the Partnership's social media outreach, and assist with our email marketing, event invitations and constituent database (Salesforce).
+The Communications interns are an integral member of the Communications team and assist with writing, editing and brainstorming new ideas.
+These interns generate the Partnership's daily electronic newsletter, help the team plan and execute events from start to finish, including the Partnership's annual Samuel J. Heyman Service to America Medals, manage the Partnership's social media outreach including Twitter and Facebook, and assist with our email marketing, event invitations and constituent database.
 This is a terrific opportunity for individuals who are interested or have experience in communications, marketing or event planning.